superbabii/Tensorflow-to-PyTorch-Project/README.md

 ## Model Conversion

-To convert the YOLOv8 model to TensorFlow Lite, follow the steps outlined in the `model_conversion.ipynb` notebook available on Google Drive.
+To convert a TensorFlow model to PyTorch, follow the steps outlined in the `model_conversion.ipynb` notebook available on Google Drive.

 ### Steps